-We wondered how militarism could make people so tenaciously and senselessly barbaric.
-The "Yamato spirit," loudly touted everywhere by the Japanese militarists, produced a multitude of idiots who mistook injustice for justice and evil for good, blind followers who died a dog's death by throwing themselves before the muzzles of rifles like butterflies, yet boasted that this was the samurai spirit.
+We wondered how militarism could make people tenaciously and senselessly barbaric.
+The "Yamato spirit", loudly touted everywhere by the Japanese militarists, produced a multitude of idiots who mistook injustice for justice and evil for good, blind followers who died a dog's death by throwing themselves before the muzzles of rifles like butterflies, yet boasted that this was the samurai spirit.
 These were barbarians who drank a toast and had souvenir photos taken with a stack of dead bodies from some other nation in the background, lunatics who thought that when they died, the Amaterasu Omikami (celestial sun goddess) would take care of them, the emperor would pray for their souls and the Japanese nation would remember them for ever.
-The Japanese warlords and ministers praised this as the spirit of the Japanese army, likening the men and officers who died in such manner to cherry blossoms, which bloom for a short time and wither.
+The Japanese warlords and ministers praised this as the spirit of the Japanese army, likening the men and officers who died in such manner to cherry blossoms, which bloom for a short time and wither victors who would repulse them no matter how tenaciously they attacked.